drewwoods/xmon/README.md

 To build with gcc and GNU make, run `gmake CC=gcc`, then `gmake install` to install.
 Again, to change the installation prefix, edit the first line of `GNUmakefile`.

+### FreeBSD

+On FreeBSD GNU make is required.
+Type `gmake` to build, `gmake install` to install.
+See the GNU/Linux instructions about the installation prefix.

 ### MacOS X